-Founded in 1979, Global Diving & Salvage, Inc. is a leading provider of marine construction, support services, and marine casualty responder worldwide.
-Global, and our parent company Moran Environmental Recovery (MER), are dedicated to providing clients with safe and effective solutions to complex problems – even under the most difficult conditions.
+Founded in 1979, Global Diving & Salvage, Inc. is a leading provider of marine construction, support services, and marine casualty response worldwide.
+Global is dedicated to providing clients with safe and effective solutions to complex problems – even under the most difficult conditions.

 Recognized internationally for safety, integrity, and expertise, Global provides a wide variety of underwater maintenance, repair, installation, and inspection services.
 In addition to complete project management, Global offers engineering support for complex projects that require technical underwater procedures and tooling.
 Our extensive experience and resources enable us to adapt quickly while always maintaining the highest level of safety, and successfully complete the most complex, challenging assignments.